How to first charge lithium ion battery for the first time?

 There are so many tips around the first load that we have all heard many theories.
 But how should you really charge the battery of a new mobile?
 Keep reading: How to make your android phone charge faster | 6 Amazing Tips

-That if you have to let it discharge completely the first time, that if you have to be careful to make a first full charge, do not load it after midnight because maybe your phone becomes a bad Gremlin … There are many tips around to this topic that we have heard.
+That if you have to let it discharge completely the first time, that if you have to be careful to make a first full charge, do not load it after midnight because maybe your phone becomes a bad Gremlin … There are many tips around to this topic that we have heard the best time for resume preparation and job hunting.
 Even more than one hand to the head because you did not respect that first full charge.

 As much as a thousand things are said, the truth is that the first load is not more important than the rest of the ones you use with your smartphone.
 So this would be the first tip: connect your phone to the charger whenever you need it.
 Then I will devote a few tips to this point, but first, let’s solve the key question.

 How to first charge lithium ion battery?

 The first is that you do not have to be obsessive: the modern batteries that equip all smartphones are designed to withstand a broad cycle of charges.
 This affects each and every one: from the first to the last one you make before selling your smartphone or leaving it in a drawer.